ionic-team/ionic-framework/packages/core/src/components/spinner/readme.md

 string

-SVG spinner name.
+The name of the SVG spinner to use.
+If a name is not provided, the platform's default spinner will be used.
+Possible values are: `"lines"`, `"lines-sm"`, `"dots"`, `"bubbles"`, `"circles"`, `"crescent"`.

 #### paused

 boolean

-If true, pause the animation.
+If true, the spinner's animation will be paused.
+Defaults to `false`.

 ## Attributes